Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 Do you have multiple hosting environments in your system (dev, uat, prod, etc.) Each one with their own servers, configurations, hostnames, features, and so on?

 If so, I have the solution for you.
-This is how to deploy to many enviornments while only building *once*.
+This is how to deploy to many environments while only building *once*.

 ### End-to-end solution